-- any in-kind contributions you will make - whether the payment will be upfront or in instalments - any financial contribution provided by a third party.
+- maximum grant amount to be paid - any in-kind contributions you will make - whether the payment will be upfront or in instalments - any financial contribution provided by a third party.

 If you incur extra costs under the agreement, you will need to meet them yourself.